 This is not a comprehensive guide to PyTorch.
 Refer to the PyTorch website.

-PyTorch is included in Databricks Runtime 5.1 ML and above, a machine learning runtime that provides a ready-to-go environment for machine learning and data science.
-Instead of installing PyTorch using the instructions below, you can simply create a cluster using Databricks Runtime ML.
+PyTorch is included in Databricks Runtime 5.1 ML Beta and above.
+You can create a cluster using Databricks Runtime ML and start using PyTorch.
 See Overview of Databricks Runtime for Machine Learning.

 We recommend using the PyTorch included on Databricks Runtime for ML.
 However, if you must use Databricks Runtime, PyTorch can be installed as a Databricks PyPI library.
 We show how to install PyTorch 1.1.0 below: